binerogroup/documentation/_sources/storage/retype-a-volume.rst.txt

   the items in angle brackets with the type name (hdd/ssd) and the ID of the volume from previous steps.

-- Run this command to verify: ``openstack volume show [VOLUME_ID] -c status``, when the status changes from "retyping", the retype is done.
+- Run this command to verify: ``openstack volume show [VOLUME_ID] -c status``, when the status changes from retyping, the retype is done.

 ..  seealso::
     - :doc:`persistent-block-storage/create-volume`